Preamps are everywhere and are used by most contemporary musicians whether they know it or not.

 A very useful feature of this unit is its balanced line in TRS inputs with an insert selector switch on the front panel.
 Allowing additional units to be paired with the 4-710D.

-With analog to digital conversion, this unit also offers ADAT connections.
+With analogue to digital conversion, this unit also offers ADAT connections.

 Priced at £1,743, this high-end professional preamp is considerably cheaper than its Avalon competitor.